The 2025 Legislative Session will commence on Monday, January 13th and is expected to conclude on Sunday, April 27th.

 This bill removes the requirement, for presumptive occupational disease in firefighters, that a heart problem occurs within 72 hours of certain exposures or 24 hours of strenuous firefighting activities.

-Feb 5 - Scheduled for public hearing in the House Committee on Labor & Workplace Standards at 8am
+Feb 5 - Public hearing in the House Committee on Labor & Workplace Standards at 8:00 AM.
+(Committee Materials)